cwinters/cwinters.github.io/now/index.md

 __Work__

 * Now working at [412 Food Rescue](https://412foodrescue.org) as a Senior Software Engineer!
-I'm tempermentally suited for small orgs, really missed working with people, and am super excited to get back to building mode.
+I'm excited about the mission around food waste and the improvements it can inspire all through the food chain.
+I'm also tempermentally suited for small orgs, really missed working with people, and am super into getting back to building mode.

-(updated 15-August-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 22-October-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)